-If you're a California renter, an excellent resource on fighting evictions, including the legal forms you need, is California Tenants' Rights, by Janet Portman and David Brown (Nolo).
-If you rent in another state, check out Every Tenant's Legal Guide, by Janet Portman and Marcia Stewart (Nolo).
+If you're a California renter, an excellent resource on fighting evictions, including the legal forms you need, is California Tenants' Rights, by J. Scott Weaver and Janet Portman (Nolo).
+If you rent in another state, check out Every Tenant's Legal Guide, by Janet Portman, Marcia Stewart, and Ann O'Connell (Nolo).

-Fighting an eviction lawsuit can be very challenging, especially if your landlord has retained a lawyer.
-In many cases, you will want to consult a lawyer to make sure you have a good case and get advice on how to proceed.
-If you have a complicated situation, or if you are confident of your case and your lease or rental agreement entitles you to attorney fees if you win in court, an attorney's help will be crucial.
+Fighting an eviction lawsuit can be challenging, especially if your landlord has retained a lawyer.
+You will likely want to consult a lawyer to make sure you have a good case and get advice on how to proceed.
+If you have a complicated situation, or if you are confident of your case and your lease or rental agreement entitles you to attorneys' fees if you win in court, an attorney's help will be crucial.

 Local tenants' rights groups may provide help or referrals.
-Also, the Working with a Lawyer section of the Nolo site includes dozens of useful articles, including How to Find an Excellent Lawyer and the basics of attorney fees.
+Also, the Working with a Lawyer section of the Nolo site includes useful articles.
 Another useful resource is Nolo's Lawyer Directory.
 Here you can find attorneys who specialize in landlord-tenant law in your state who can help defend you in an eviction lawsuit.